 Another hummingbird magnet normally found in hanging baskets in the North is Fuchsia.
 Unlike Lantana, this one should be grown in shade.
 It is even more tender than Lantana (zone 10 or 11).
 Flower color is commonly pink, purple, red, white, or violet, and the most popular types have bicolored flowers.
 It is shrubby and becomes 1 to 2 feet tall and wide.

 19 of 19

 A tree that attracts hummingbirds is the silk tree, or "mimosa" (Albizia julibrissin).
 It's a member of the pea family.
 At the southern end of its range, this vigorous Chinese exotic quickly naturalizes in areas disturbed by humans.
 It is considered an invasive plant in the southeastern U.S. Its puffy, pink flowers are aromatic, and its nectar attracts hummingbirds in zones 6 to 9.
 It stands 20 to 40 feet with a canopy that can be as wide as 50 feet.
 Locate this tree in full sun to partial shade.

 Planning a Landscape

 When drawing a landscape plan to determine what goes where in a new landscape layout, landscape designers divide the property into "activity zones."
 In this case, the activity zones will focus on viewing hummingbirds as they feed on nectar.
 A diverse group of plant types serves different functions:

 - Flower bed and hardscape: Perennial flower beds are the finishing touch, to be implemented at the very end.
 You would want to work on hardscape elements first, such as arbors and patios.
-Next, comes the planting of the larger plants, such as the silk tree and the shrubs.
-It is only after all this heavy work is done that you would want to plant your perennials in beds, or hang up your lantana plants.
+Next comes the planting of the larger plants, such as the silk tree and the shrubs.
+It is only after all this heavy work is done that you would want to plant your annuals or perennials in beds or install your Fuchsia or Lantana hangers.
 Otherwise, you unnecessarily expose fragile plants to the risk of damage.